open-climate-data-science/tutorial-advanced-track/CITATION.md

-# To cite the ShellCast web application, please use:
+# To cite the NCSCO Workshop Advanced Track Tutorial , please use:

-> Saia, S. M., Parham, S. P., and Nelson, N. G. 2020. *ShellCast Web Application*.
-North Carolina State University, Department of Biological and Agricultural Engineering, Raleigh, NC.
-Available online: [go.ncsu.edu/shellcast](https://go.ncsu.edu/shellcast)
+> Gawron, N. C., and Popa, L. O., 2022. *NCSCO Workshop Advanced Track Tutorial*.
+North Carolina State University, College of Sciences, Raleigh, NC.
+Available online: [github.com/tutorial-advanced-track](https://github.com/open-climate-data-science/tutorial-advanced-track)

-# To cite the ShellCast forecast algorithm please use:

-> This work is still in progress and is not yet peer-reviewed.
-Please cite the ShellCast web application as described above.

-# ShellCast License
+#  NCSCO Workshop Advanced Track Tutorial License

-See [docs/LICENSE.md](/docs/LICENSE.md) for details on the license used for ShellCast.
+See [LICENSE.md](LICENSE.md) for details on the license used for the tutorial.

 # Contact

-If you have any questions, feedback, or suggestions please submit issues [through the NCSU Enterprise GitHub](https://github.ncsu.edu/biosystemsanalyticslab/shellcast/issues) or [through GitHub (public)](https://github.com/Biosystems-Analytics-Lab/shellcast/issues).
-You can also reach out to Sheila Saia (ssaia at ncsu dot edu) or Natalie Nelson (nnelson4 at ncsu dot edu).
+If you have any questions, feedback, or suggestions please submit issues [through GitHub (public)](https://github.com/open-climate-data-science/tutorial-advanced-track/issues).
+You can also reach out to Nicholas Gawron (ncgawron at ncsu dot edu) or Livia Popa (lopopa at ncsu dot edu).